Water Use and Service Charges

 Find Public Service Commission documents at the PSC website.
 Enter Case number 3720-WR-106 or Utility Name, Milwaukee Water Works.
 Copies are available at our Customer Service Center, 841 N. Broadway, Fourth floor.

 In the 2017 rate case, the PSC retained the original Rules and Regulations Governing Water Service submitted in 2002 and updated in 2007, so the information presented here remains ins effect.
 Charges for Hydrant, Water Connection, and Bulk Water purchase were established Dec.
 15, 2014 and remain in effect.
 Water service permits, including permits to hook up to a hydrant or install a temporary meter, are managed by the Department of Neighborhood Services Tech Team.
 Call (414) 286-8208 or email firstname.lastname@example.org.

 The Milwaukee Water Works provides drinking water service, billing and meter and distribution system maintenance for Milwaukee, Greenfield, Hales Corners, St. Francis, and West Milwaukee.
 This is considered retail water service.

-The Milwaukee Water Works sells water at a wholesale rate to Brown Deer, Butler, Greendale, Menomonee Falls, Mequon, New Berlin, Shorewood, Wauwatosa, and West Allis.
-These communities operate their own drinking water utilities and bill their customers.
-Contact municipal offices in these communities for information about water and other municipal service charges.
+We provide wholesale water service by only selling water to Brown Deer, Butler, Franklin, Greendale, Menomonee Falls, Mequon, New Berlin, Shorewood, Thiensville, Wauwatosa, West Allis, and the Milwaukee County Grounds.
+These communities operate and maintain their own water utilities using Milwaukee water, and they bill their customers.
+Contact the municipal office in these municipalities for information about water charges.